RobertBaruch/NEC_uPD946C/README.md

 | VSS  | %  | C  | 0

-The three missing elements in the keyboard matrix may or may not have a function.
+The two missing elements in the keyboard matrix may or may not have a function.
+SEGD/K5 is presumed to be pi, because of the way the BMB 80MF calculator is designed (see below).

 Interestingly, one of the matrix rows is fixed to VSS.

 The keyboard also has a switch which switches VSS.